-Date Defendants 0 Primary Remedies Represented Class Status/Additional Details Sum of Claim 9. and Instance 9/2015 District - Center Defendants Clal Insurance and three other insurance companies Main Arguments and Grounds of Action According to the plaintiffs, when the defendants give scores for the "incontinence" action as part of the examination of a claim for insurance proceeds in a long- term care policy, they have adopted a policy according to which in order to recognize a policy holder's claim for "incontinence" it needs to be a result of urological or gastroenterological illnesses or problems only, instead of giving points for the action when the source of the poor medical and functional state of the policy holder due to which they are "incontinent" can be an illness, accident or medical problem that are not urological or gastrological in nature.
+Date Serial Defendants Primary Remedies Represented Class Status/Additional Details Sum of Claim Serial number 9. and Instance 9/2015 District - Center Defendants Clal Insurance and three other insurance companies Main Arguments and Grounds of Action According to the plaintiffs, when the defendants give scores for the "incontinence" action as part of the examination of a claim for insurance proceeds in a long- term care policy, they have adopted a policy according to which in order to recognize a policy holder's claim for "incontinence" it needs to be a result of urological or gastroenterological illnesses or problems only, instead of giving points for the action when the source of the poor medical and functional state of the policy holder due to which they are "incontinent" can be an illness, accident or medical problem that are not urological or gastrological in nature.
 Primary Remedies To compel the defendants to compensate the class members for the full amount of damage caused them due to their alleged violations of the agreement and carry out the agreement on a prospective basis and alternately, order the issue of any other remedy the court sees fit under the circumstances.
-Represented Class Anyone who had been insured with long-term care insurance sold by the defendants (or their heirs, as the case may be) and who suffered from poor health and functionality as a result of an illness or accident or health problem, as a result of which they had no control of their bodily functions and/or made regular use of a stoma or catheter for their bladder, or diapers or absorption pads of various sorts, and despite the above had not received from the defendants (as the case may be) points for the "incontinence" component in such a manner that would harm their rights. <text><text><text><text></text></text></text></text> Sum of Claim The plaintiffs contend that the damage cannot be estimated at this stage, but estimate it at tens or even hundreds of millions of NIS.
+Represented Class Anyone who had been insured with long-term care insurance sold by the defendants (or their heirs, as the case may be) and who suffered from poor health and functionality as a result of an illness or accident or health problem, as a result of which they had no control of their bodily functions and/or made regular use of a stoma or catheter for their bladder, or diapers or absorption pads of various sorts, and despite the above had not received from the defendants (as the case may be) points for the "incontinence" component in such a manner that would harm their rights.
+Status/Additional Details In April 2020, the Court partially approved the handling of the claim as a class action against Clal Insurance and three additional insurance companies.
+The class approved is anyone who had been insured with long-term care insurance, and who had lost their ability to control their bowels or bladder, as a result of the combination of any problem with sphincter control that does not reach the level of organic incontinence with an inferior level of functionality, and despite the above did not receive points from the insurance company for the "incontinence" action within the framework of the examination of their claim for long-term care proceeds, in such a manner that harms their rights to insurance proceeds in the period between September 8 2012 and the date of the approval of the class action.
+The plaintiffs' motion to approve the claim as a class action, also with respect to the class of policyholders who are incontinent due to functional limitations or mobility deficiencies, which led to the event of incontinence, and with respect to the class of policyholders suffering from cognitive deficiencies, who were not recognized as "mentally frail", was ismissed.
+Sum of Claim The plaintiffs contend that the damage cannot be estimated at this stage, but estimate it at tens or even hundreds of millions of NIS.
 The personal damage claimed by the plaintiff from Clal Insurance, as alleged, amounts to a total of approximately NIS 32,500 (without linkage differentials and interest).
 The parties are conducting mediation proceedings.